James Anderton: Woman's Own interview

 The law of the land allows consenting adult homosexuals to engage in sexual practices which I think should be criminal offences.
 Sodomy between males is an abhorrent offence, condemned by the word of God, and ought to be against the criminal law.

 He did comment that capital punishment was not a deterrent and "it serves no purpose to shorten one person's life.
 We are all going to die".

+Death

+Anderton died from a urinary tract infection at Wythenshawe Hospital in Manchester, on 5 May 2022, aged 89.

 Public perception

 Anderton was and remains a deeply polarising figure in both British policing and in the history of Manchester.
 Many sections of public opinion admired his outspoken and independent style of leadership as well as his tough approach to policing and crime.
 Other sections viewed Anderton as a populist, reactionary, autocratic chief constable, insensitive to the concerns of minority groups, who personified an authoritarian style of policing.
 Anderton's pronouncements on public morality led to frequent accusations by his critics of bigotry and religious fanaticism.

 Anderton was also able to count on the support of the Conservative government of Margaret Thatcher.
 According to documents released in 2012, Thatcher had supported Anderton after he made his AIDS remark and used her position to prevent an inquiry into his conduct.
 His outspokenness might have cost him an appointment as Commissioner of the Metropolitan Police.
 Anderton was seen as a potential successor to David McNee in 1982 and a leading contender following the retirement of Kenneth Newman in 1987.

 Anderton served as president of the Association of Chief Police Officers from 1986 to 1987 and received a knighthood in 1990, before retiring the following year.